tel: +48 888 99 98 98

 • By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,

-• They exhibit extremely high magnetic induction on the surface of the magnet,
+• They have very high magnetic induction on the surface of the magnet,

-• The ability for precise shaping or customization to specific needs – neodymium magnets can be produced in many variants of shapes or sizes, which expands the range of their possible uses.
+• The ability for precise shaping and customization to specific needs – neodymium magnets can be produced in various forms and dimensions, which amplifies their universality in usage.

 Disadvantages of neodymium magnets:

-• They are prone to breaking as they are extremely fragile when subjected to a strong impact.
+• They can break when subjected to a strong impact.
 If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
-The steel housing in the form of a holder protects the magnet from impacts and simultaneously increases its overall strength,
+The steel housing in the form of a holder protects the magnet from impacts, and at the same time increases its overall strength,

-• Due to their susceptibility to corrosion in a humid environment, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,
+• Due to their susceptibility to corrosion in a humid environment, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,

 Keep neodymium magnets away from TV, wallet, and computer HDD.

-The strong magnetic field generated by neodymium magnets can damage magnetic media such as floppy disks, video tapes, HDDs, credit cards, magnetic ID cards, cassette tapes, etc. devices.
-They can also destroy devices like video players, televisions, CRT computer monitors.
-Do not forget to keep neodymium magnets at a safe distance from these electronic devices.
+Magnetic fields generated by neodymium magnets can damage magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other similar devices.
+In addition, they can damage televisions, VCRs, computer monitors, and CRT displays.
+You should especially avoid placing neodymium magnets near electronic devices.

 Neodymium magnets can demagnetize at high temperatures.